 Business Litigation – Closely Held Business Disputes, Shareholder Disputes, and Corporate Governance Litigation

-- Persuaded a Massachusetts Superior Court judge to grant a preliminary injunction to clients in a shareholder dispute ordering that a newly elected board of directors and new corporate officers remain in place over the objections of founders of a medical cannabis dispensary and cultivation company
+- Persuaded a Massachusetts Superior Court judge to grant a preliminary injunction in a shareholder dispute ordering that a newly elected board of directors and new corporate officers remain in place at a medical cannabis dispensary and cultivation company

 Business Litigation – Intellectual Property

 - Persuaded the U.S. Court of Appeals for the Federal Circuit to reject an argument that the America Invents Act overrides a statutory bar to appellate review of a remand order to state court

 - Secured favorable settlement for ophthalmologist after filing suit against former partner for breaches of contract and fiduciary duty in connection with breakup of the business

 - Represented judgment creditor in fraudulent transfer action; obtained injunctive relief and dismissal of abuse of process claims under anti-SLAPP statute; secured favorable settlement

 - Represented car wash equipment distribution company in breach of contract dispute with car wash owner, which settled after obtaining favorable evidentiary ruling immediately before trial